yazyazz/yazyazz.github.io/index.md

 Different filters are applied to an image on the top when the user selects a filter from the horizontal scroll list below in the app.

-Technologies: React native, Image Processing
+Technologies: React native, Image Processing.

 ...                         |  ...
 :-------------------------:|:-------------------------:
 ![](images/filter1Potrait.png)  |  ![](images/filter2Potrait.png)

 ### [Buiding visualizer](https://github.com/yazyazz/hispro/)